-Prior to extraction from DP, the possessor must sit at the left linear edge of the local CP
+A possessor must reach the left linear edge of the local CP before extracting from the possessum DP

 This generalization subsumes another mystery observed (but not explained) by Garuseva & Thornton which I discuss later on, that English PE isn't possible in monoclausal derivations.
 In a more typical PE language like Hungarian, PE can leave objects in their base position, and PE can occur in monoclausal configurations, as seen in (1).
-That English PE is restricted in this and more ways shows that there is something more complex happening in English, ruling out some instances of PE that, as far as pure syntax is concerned, should be grammatical.
+The fact that English PE is restricted in this and other ways shows that there is something more complex happening in English, ruling out some instances of PE that we would expect in principle.